Qiskit/qiskit-ibm-runtime/docs/index.rst

 .. toctree::
    :maxdepth: 1
    :hidden:
-   :caption: Migration

-    Migrate from Qiskit to Qiskit Runtime <how_to/migrate-overview>
+   :caption: Migrate to the Qiskit Runtime workflow

+    Why migrate? <how_to/migrate-overview>
+    Migrate code <how_to/migrate-code>
-    FAQs <how_to/migrate-FAQ>
+    Considerations <how_to/migrate-FAQ>
     Use Sampler in an algorithm <how_to/migrate-sampler>
     Use Estimator in an algorithm <how_to/migrate-estimator>
     Use Estimator and Sampler in an algorithm <how_to/migrate-est-sam>